Upper School Course of Study

 - English: 4 years including one Senior Elective

-- History: 3 years including the study of World History (2 year sequence) and American History
+- History: 3 years including the study of World History (2 year sequence) and U.S. History

-- Mathematics: 3 years at high school level including Algebra 1, Geometry, and Algebra 2
+- Mathematics: 3 years at high school level including Algebra I, Geometry, and Algebra II

-- Science: 3 years of Laboratory Sciences: Biology, Chemistry, and Physics
+- Science: 3 years including Laboratory Sciences: Biology and Chemistry

-- Languages: 3 years of one language through level 3
+- Languages: 3 years of one language through Level III

-- Fine Arts: 2 years Art Grades 9 and 10, which includes Digital Photography, Visual Storytelling and Studio Art
+- Fine Arts: 2 years Art Grades 9 and 10, which includes Digital Photography, Studio Art, and Art History

-- Elective Credits: Additional courses from academic and non-academic disciplines for a minimum of 6 courses each semester each year is strongly recommended.
+Additional courses from academic and non-academic disciplines for a minimum of 6 courses each semester each year.
 Seniors with 3 or more AP courses may elect to only take 5 courses, but they must all be from academic disciplines.

 - Special Programs